iLVL-Key/FFXI/addons/Helper/readme.md

 - `check [new|current|addon]` - Check for new updates.
 Does not update.
 - `update [new|current|addon]` - Download new updates.
 - `help` - Display a list of commands and addon info.

+## Changelog
+Version 1.1
+- Added check and download of sound files into the addon update commands.
+This now makes the Helper addon fully self-sufficient starting with just Helper.lua and no additional files.
+- Added descriptions into the Helper files.
+- Added "first run" messages displayed when loading the addon for the first time.
+- Added chat log messages when running checks/updates.
+- Adjusted the `list` command to now display the description of each Helper and in the appropriate colors for each.
+- Adjusted the `help` command to show the description of the current Helper.
+- Adjusted the `help` command to show the last update check date.

+Version 1.0.2
+- Adjusted auto_udate option to be false by default.
+- Fixed issue where Dematerialize recast was not being tracked correctly.

+Version 1.0.1
+- Adjusted unloaded Helpers to stay in the settings table of loaded_helpers but to be set to false instead of completely removed.
+This prevents the Helper being listed as "new" when we check for new Helpers.
+I may circle back to this to add in additional enable/disable commands to handle this and revert unload to completely remove, but not sure if that's necessary.
+- Adjusted a log of error messages relating to connecting to GitHub.
+- Fixed an issue with unloading a Helper that is the currently active Helper not switching to the default Vana correctly.

+Version 1.0
+- Initial version